dappnode/DAppNodePackage-LightningNetwork/README.md

 * When updating this package, volumes will not be affected.
 You can access an updated version of your LN node witbout risk of losing any funds.
 Do not remove the volume though, or you will lose the funds on your node if you have not followed ths instructions for backup.

+## Accessing the ADMIN UI

+Once the node is synced, you can access your LN node [admin UI here](https://lightning-network.dappnode)

 ## How to download macaroons

 Usually Lightning Network applications require files called *macaroons* for authorizations to perform operations on the LND node.
 There are many types depending on the level of access.